jxbbb/TOD3Cap/tod3cap_camera/README.md

 # former_stage2_previous_version.pth
 ```

 * We release our best-performing checkpoints.
-You can download these models at [Google Drive] and place them under `checkpoints` directory.
+You can download these models at [Huggingface](https://huggingface.co/jxbbbb/tod3cap) and place them under `checkpoints` directory.
 If the directory does not exist, you can create one.

 ## Dataset Preparation